Should you study at university?

 Want to party?
 Just move to Europe or Asia for a year.
 You ll have the benefit to learn a language on top of that.

 Want to meet people?
-Join events, masterminds, conferences, forums, do an internship, or travel
+Join events, masterminds, conferences, forums, do an internship, or travel.

 Want to chill for three-four years?
-Yes, then going to university might be for you.
+Yes!
+Then going to university might be for you.
 Study communication, art history, social sciences, or gender studies, it will be easy.
-But don't come to complain once no one hires your a$$ afterward.

 Conclusion